 The .270’s competitors mentioned above were too well entrenched in hunters' minds during the 1920s and '30s.
 Entrenched in the Eastern and Southern U.S., where most people lived at the time.
 Eastern hunters knew their craft.
 They stalked through dense forests, marshes, and wide, flat river valleys.
 Seldom did a hunter there shoot more than 100 yards to drop a whitetail deer, or perhaps a moose.
 They didn’t need the .270.

 Not so in the West, though.
 While this vast land held far fewer people than back East, those who lived and hunted there knew one thing: they needed something with long legs.
 All too often, western hunters could see mule deer, elk, or bighorn sheep, but they couldn’t touch them.
 Those critters would loiter atop high buttes or far-off ridges confident no human could get within four or five hundred yards without detection.
 Never mind working in close enough for a shot with a .30-30 on a nervous pronghorn on the wide, flat prairies.
 They’d spot a hunter miles off with those eight-power binoculars called eyes and bolt over the horizon at sixty miles per hour.
 Frustration dogged western hunters day in and day out.
 There had to be a better way, they thought.

 A Man From Nogales

 In 1939, Jack’s work caught a magazine editor’s attention.
-Not just any magazine, Outdoor Life, the premier hunting and adventure periodical in America.
-Jack would go on to make his mark at the magazine and publish many books during a career which spanned over forty years.
+Not just any magazine; Outdoor Life, the premier hunting and adventure periodical in America.
+Jack would go on to make his mark at the magazine and publish many books during a career that spanned over forty years.

 By such time, though, even eastern hunters had fallen for the .270, and its place in the hunting cartridge pantheon became assured.